ConfettiFX/The-Forge/README.md

 - New Animation test that unifies most of the former animation tests into one.
 This way we can save some testing time in our Jenkins setup.

 - We added a new unit test called 38_AmbientOcclusion_GTAO.
-It implements the paper ...
+It implements the paper "Practical Real-Time Strategies for Accurate Indirect Occlusion" by [Jorge Jimenez](https://www.activision.com/cdn/research/Practical_Real_Time_Strategies_for_Accurate_Indirect_Occlusion_NEW%20VERSION_COLOR.pdf) et. all.

 - We improved the gradient calculation in the Visibility Buffer.
 Thanks to Stephen Hill @self_shadow who brought this to our attention.